List of former Maryland state highways (2–199): MD 143

 Maryland Route 143 was the designation for two segments of highway between Cockeysville and Jacksonville in central Baltimore County.
 The western segment followed Warren Road from MD 45, which was previously US 111, near Cockeysville east to the Loch Raven Reservoir reservation near Bosley Road.
 The eastern segment followed Merrymans Mill Road from the reservoir reservation east to MD 146 near Jacksonville.
 The western section of MD 143 was constructed by Baltimore County with state aid as a 12 ft concrete road between 1911 and 1915.
 The eastern section was built as a concrete road in 1929.
 Both portions of MD 143 were transferred to county maintenance in 1983.

-MD 144
+MD 144 (1927–1940)

 Maryland Route 144 was the designation for Dulaney Valley Road from US 111 (now MD 45) in Towson north to Hampton Lane in Hampton in central Baltimore County.
 The highway was paved as a concrete road by 1927.
 MD 144 became part of MD 146 in 1940.